 This form has information for collecting state and local sales taxes for special events, including instructions for those who do not have a standard sales tax license and instructions for collecting sales tax at special events for those who do have a standard license.

 This form provides general information on use tax and explanations for the appropriate application of use tax on motor vehicles and building materials.

-Montrose County sales taxes are administered by the State Department of Revenue.
-For more information regarding collection guidelines, licensure, reporting and compliance, please contact the State of Colorado:
+Montrose County sales taxes are administered and collected by the State of Colorado Department of Revenue.
+For more information regarding collection guidelines, licensure, reporting and compliance, please see the links below for additional information.

 The following are incorporated municipalities within Montrose County which adhere to additional and/or different sales tax requirements: